For all admission questions please write to: email@example.com

 5. HEALTH CERTIFICATE

-This must be submitted on an original health certificate form downloaded from our website or online registration system ("required documents" step):
+This must be submitted on an original health certificate form accessible in online registration system ("required documents" step).
+SHORT INSTRUCTION TO DOWNLOAD

 This document may be delivered after passed interview.